The Impact of Playback Theatre: A Unique Opportunity to Connect With Yourself and Your Community

 The final section of the performance was the heart.
 Members of the audience were asked to think of an important story in their life, give it an interesting title and share it with a fellow audience member.
 Then, James asked if anyone wanted to share the name of their story or the name of the story they heard from their partner.
 Finally, one audience member agreed to share their story in full.

 The story was titled “I Love My Best Friend, But She Has To Go.”
-It chronicled the lifelong friendship of two women – the audience member, who we’ll call Erin, and her best friend, who we’ll call Jamie.
-Their friendship, spanning many years and a host of experiences and challenges, found the friends at last living in the same state.
+It chronicled the lifelong friendship of two women—the audience member, who we’ll call Erin, and her best friend, who we’ll call Jamie.
+Their friendship, spanning many years and a host to experiences and challenges, found the friends at last living in the same state.
 However, living so far away from her husband took a toll on Jamie; although it pained her, Erin realized she had to tell Jamie she should move back with him.

 I found myself sneaking glimpses at Erin’s reactions, studying how her features moved as she watched years of friendship collapse into mere minutes.
-Emotion washed over her, and it washes over me.
+Emotion washed over her, and it washed over me.
 I was reminded of my own best friend.
 As the performance scene closed and the two characters embraced on stage, heartbroken but knowing their separation was for the best, I teared up.
-It was in that moment that I felt it – the tug of the invisible string that connected me to Erin, and Erin to another audience member and so on and so forth.
+It was in that moment that I felt it—the tug of the invisible string that connected me to Erin, and Erin to another audience member and so on and so forth.

-When our stories were played back, it wasn’t not just to us.
+When our stories were played back, it wasn’t just to us.
 It was to everyone.
 Something that felt so individual became shared.
-The weight of it, the importance of it, the meaning of it all was held and known by everyone in the room – from the smallest things, like a bout of insomnia, to the big things, like the heartbreak of letting something you love go.
+The weight of it, the importance of it, the meaning of it all was held and known by everyone in the room—from the smallest things, like a bout of insomnia, to the big things, like the heartbreak of letting something you love go.

 After the dress rehearsal concluded, I stopped James on my way out to tell them how much the performance affected me, especially Erin’s story, and how I felt connected to the people in the room.